orome/crypto-enigma-hs/README.md

 This is adapted, as an exerecise in learning Haskell, from an earlier learning project written in Mathematica.
 It is my first Haskell program.

+Note that the correct display of some characters used to represent components (thin Naval rotors) assumes support for Unicode, while some aspects of the display of machine state depend on support for combining Unicode.
+This is a [known limitation](https://github.com/orome/crypto-enigma/issues/10) that will be addressed in a future release.

 Full [documentation] — for the latest [release version] — is available on Hackage.

 For other Haskell Enigma machines see: